ACM40960/project-SidBagwe98/README.md

-# DETECTION OF COVID-19 USING CHEST X-RAY
+# Detection of COVID-19 using chest X-Ray

 This project aims to leverage chest X-ray images to develop a predictive model for COVID-19 diagnosis.
 By analyzing the characteristics and patterns observed in these images, the model